 During the term we started making a bug hotel.
 There was a lot of interest in fly catching as we fed the flies to the Kidditech frogs.
 Lou also found lots of worms and snails in the garden one weekend and the children loved watching and exploring them.
 We learnt how bugs and insects form a special part of our ecosystem and what they do for our world.
-We want the children to find out about bugs and insects bodies, body parts, what they eat, what they get eaten by and how they live.
-Another aspect we think is important is that they are all living creatures to be cared for and respected and learn how we can all do this.
+We wanted the children to find out about bugs and insects bodies, body parts, what they eat, what they get eaten by and how they live.
+Another aspect we thought was important was that they are all living creatures to be cared for and respected and learned how we can all do this.

 The children made a list of the bugs and insects they wanted to find out more about to investigate and what they wanted to find out.
-It is our plan to help the children discover the answers to their questions and create a wide variety of rich learning experiences based around this project.
-Some questions we had: How can we grow flies to feed the frogs?
+It was our plan to help the children discover the answers to their questions and create a wide variety of rich learning experiences based around this project.
+Some questions were: How can we grow flies to feed the frogs?
 What do worms eat?
 How many eyes do spiders have?
 Where do they live?

 The children were involved in so many new experiences and learned so much about bugs and insects.
 During the project we did weekly studies on bees, snails and slugs, praying mantis and ladybirds and centipedes.
 We made big spiders, playdough spiders, explored worms, made bread dough worms, bug masks and went on lots of trips in the local community.